mercedes-benz/DnA/docs/Install.md

 **Note:** For windows user, enable WSL engine on Docker Desktop.
 Check [FAQ](./FAQ.md) to enable WSL

-as a first step you need to clone the Git Repo to your local computer, this is done by opening terminal/command prompt (or some visual git client you may have) and executing:
+As a first step you need to clone the Git Repo to your local computer, this is done by opening terminal/command prompt (or some visual git client you may have) and executing:

 ```
 git clone https://github.com/mercedes-benz/DnA.git